 - Referrals to experts

-The Mission of Disability Rights Montana is to protect and advocate for the human, legal, and civil rights of Montanans with disabilities while advancing dignity, equality, and self-determination.
+Part of the National Disability Rights Network, Disability Rights Montana (DRM) is Montana’s Protection & Advocacy, Client Assistance Program (P & A, CAP).
+The mission of DRM is to protect and advocate for the human, legal, and civil rights of Montanans with disabilities while advancing dignity, equality, and self-determination.